ESubrado/RickAndMorty-CharacterExplorer/README.md

 ## Description

-This a demonstration project that showcases my development skills using [Next.js](https://nextjs.org) which is based in React framework bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This demonstration project showcases my development skills using [Next.js](https://nextjs.org) which is based in React framework bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-The site displays a carefully designed home page and a router link that leads to the page to search characters of one of the most popular contemporary cartoons aired as of the date called Rick and Morty.
+The site displays a carefully designed home page and a router link that leads to the page that searches characters of one of the most popular contemporary cartoons aired as of the date called Rick and Morty.

 Character data is sourced from [`Rick and Morty API`](https://rickandmortyapi.com) and the sites requirements are indicated in this [Link](https://docs.hireoverseas.com/Frontend-Developer-HW-Assignment-257eb907ec1e80119d7df1ec49b5ebb4)